 Paul began his professional acting career 27 years ago, making his debut playing Hamlet at The Towngate, Basildon, and has starred in two European Independent Feature Films Of The Year – Saxon, followed a year later by Zebra Crossing.
 He also appears in Mike Bassett England Manager, Shopping, as well as ‘Danny’ in Outlaw, by Nick Love.
 He can also be seen playing ‘Auntie‘, in feature film, Community.

 ‘Binding this all together is the… estate’s de facto leader Auntie, a wonderfully observed study in creepy ambiguity by Paul McNeilly’.
 M.J.SimpsonFilmBlog.com

-Paul studied acting for two years before training at the Poor School, and worked with some of the best teachers of the time, who included George Hall, Julia Wilson-Dickson, John Jones, Lyall Watson, Barbara Caister and Kenneth Colley.
+Paul studied acting for three years at Basildon Youth Theatre, before training at the Poor School, where he worked with some of the best teachers of the time, including George Hall, Julia Wilson-Dickson, John Jones, Lyall Watson, Barbara Caister and Kenneth Colley.
 His early career was then followed in two documenturies for the famous Forty Minutes strand (BBC2).
 In the early 2000’s he attended workshops at the prestigious TVI Studios in L.A.

 ‘The big bad is a transvestite called Auntie played with aplomb by PAUL MCNEILLY‘ ~ BritPics

 ‘Paul McNeilly who plays Auntie, a cross dressing nurse truly steals the show as his portrayal of the citizen‘s leader creates an overall vibe of instability and dementia‘. – Horror.net